SAP/clm-sl-alert-notification-client/README.md

 client.getUndeliveredEvent("<<EVENT_ID>>", Collections.singletonMap(QueryParameter.INCLUDE, "FAILURE_REASON"));
 ```
 ### 8. Enable Delivery Status
-For every action you can opt to receive [delivery status event](https://help_portal).
-This event is triggered whenever an action has the "enableDeliveryStatus" property set to true during creation/update.
+For every action you can opt to receive [delivery status event](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/delivery-status).

-⚠️ **NOTE: In order to receive this event you need to activate the feature as well as to have a matching subscription**
+⚠️ **NOTE: In order to receive this event you need to have a matching subscription**

 After you have set the Alert Notification service Client (as described in step 3), you can create the action configuration as usual setting the enableDeliveryStatus property to true:
 ```java